Emotiv/cortex-example/unity/README.md

 ```
        git submodule update --init
 ```
-* Install and run the EMOTIV App with Cortex from (https://www.emotiv.com/developer/).
+* Install and run the EMOTIV Launcher with Cortex from (https://www.emotiv.com/developer/).
 * Login to the Emotiv website with a valid EmotivID, register an application at https://www.emotiv.com/my-account/cortex-apps/ to a pair of client id and client secret.
 If you don't have a EmotivID, you can [register here](https://id.emotivcloud.com/eoidc/account/registration/).
 * We have updated our Terms of Use, Privacy Policy and EULA to comply with GDPR.
-Please login via EMOTIV App to read and accept our latest policies in order to proceed with the following examples.
+Please login via EMOTIV Launcher to read and accept our latest policies in order to proceed with the following examples.

 ## How to compile
 <!-- how to compile  -->